2018 CONCACAF Champions League: Format

 In the CONCACAF Champions League, the 16 teams played a single-elimination tournament.
 Each tie was played on a home-and-away two-legged basis.
 If the aggregate score was tied after the second leg, the away goals rule would be applied, and if still tied, the penalty shoot-out would be used to determine the winner (Regulations, II.
 D. Tie-Breaker Procedures).

 Schedule

 The schedule of the competition was as follows.

 Times up to 10 March 2018 (round of 16 and quarter-finals first legs) were Eastern Standard Time, i.e., UTC−5, thereafter (quarter-finals second legs and beyond) times were Eastern Daylight Time, i.e., UTC−4 (local times are in parentheses).

 Bracket

 Round of 16

 In the round of 16, the matchups were decided by draw: R16-1 through R16-8.
 The teams from Pot 1 in the draw hosted the second leg.

 Summary

-The first legs were played from 20–22 February, and the second legs were played from 27 February – 1 March 2018.
+The first legs were played from 20 to 22 February, and the second legs were played from 27 February – 1 March 2018.